-- Each self-contained part is called a node. - Almost all HPC machines are distributed memory in some way - Although they all tend to be shared-memory within a node. - The performance of parallel programs often depends on the interconnect performance - Although once it is of a certain (high) quality, applications usually reveal themselves to be CPU, memory or IO bound - Low quality interconnects (e.g. 10Mb/s 1Gb/s Ethernet) do not usually provide the performance required - Specialist interconnects are required to produce the largest supercomputers. e.g. Cray Aries, IBM BlueGene/Q inant on smaller systems.
+- Almost all HPC machines are distributed memory - The performance of parallel programs often depends on the interconnect performance - Although once it is of a certain (high) quality, applications usually reveal themselves to be CPU, memory or IO bound - Low quality interconnects (e.g. 10Mb/s 1Gb/s Ethernet) do not usually provide the performance required - Specialist interconnects are required to produce the largest supercomputers. e.g. Cray Aries, IBM BlueGene/Q - Infiniband is dominant on smaller systems. - High bandwidth relatively easy to achieve - low latency is usually more important and harder to achieve